 Ge, Y. (2012, October).
 Dilemmas between knowledge universality and embedded cultural tradition: internationalizing Chinese medicine discipline in China and Hong Kong’s universities.
 Paper presented at the Fourth Asian Conference on Education, Osaka, Japan.

 Ge, Y. & Ho, K.C.
 (2012, May).
-Informal and unintended regionalism: how students’ movements, contacts and plans shape regional space?
-Paper presented at the conference Education Mobilities in East Asia, Singapore.
+Informal and Unintended Regionalism: How Students’ Movements, Contact and Plans Shape Regional Spaces?
+Paper presented at the ARI-GUISM Conference, Singapore.

 Ge Y. (2011, November).
 Internationalizing Local Discipline in Chinese Higher Education Institutions: Cases from Chinese Medicine Education in Mainland China and Hong Kong.
 Paper presented at 8th Graduate Seminor on China, Chinese University of Hong Kong, Hong Kong.

 Ge, Y., & Lee, S.E.
 (2011, June).
 Assessing China’s soft power through international student mobility.
 Paper presented at The Fourth Annual Conference by China Postgraduate Network, London, United Kingdom.

 Ge.
 Y. & Li, L.G.
 (2011, April).
 Sino-Singapore Educational Linkages and Enterprises.
 Paper presented at International Conference on 20 Years of Advancing Singapore-China Relations, Singapore.